kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Introduce `spec.scheduling` and the versioned
   `WorkloadAwareScheduling=false` gate through the LWS Configuration API.
 - Add the `kubernetes` provider using `v1beta1` Workload and PodGroup.
-- Introduce the three-level LWS-owned scheduling API, explicit conversion to the Kubernetes 1.37 building blocks, and flat-shape mutual-exclusion validation.
+- Introduce the three-level LWS-owned hierarchy with directly embedded Kubernetes 1.37 controller building blocks and flat-shape mutual-exclusion validation.
 - Use `workloadbuilder` to lower one active level to flat PodGroups.
 - Implement strict object ordering, LWS ownership, scaling, rollout, size